tavinogradova92/frontend-test/README.md

 Here is a list of things we want you to do;

-- Use html and scss to style the layout of the page and a none dynamic sidebar
+- Use html and scss to style the layout of the page and a non-dynamic sidebar
 - Get the list of items from the mock server at `http://localhost:3000/items` show these items on the page
 - Make the items searchable by title
 - Indent the item based on the parent_id's in the list so it creates a tree stucture see design file where we indent based on where they are in the tree stucture